empayg/empayg.github.io/terms.md

 You are solely responsible for the security of any Data on your website, your servers, in your possession, or that you are otherwise authorised to access or handle.
 If you do not on request provide evidence of such compliance to our satisfaction, we may suspend transactions on your account or terminate this Agreement.

-The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area ("EEA").
-It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
+The data that we collect from you may be transferred to, and stored at, a destination outside India.
+It may also be processed by staff operating outside India who work for us or for one of our suppliers.
 Such staff maybe engaged in, among other things, the fulfilment of your payment order, the processing of your payment details and the provision of support services.
 By submitting your personal data, you agree to this transfer, storing or processing.

-Payments
+### Payments
-A user is charged on signup and subsequently whenever the balance hits zero.
+A user can be charged prior, during, or post usage of their EMPAYG account on any partner website.
 The charge is automatic and the user is notified via email for the same.
-We maintain a prepaid balance to ensure all the Transactions created are paid.
+We may maintain a prepaid balance to ensure all the Transactions created are paid.
 No interest is provided on balance maintained in you account.

 Any unused balance in your account is fully refundable.
-A request for refund is treated as a request for account closure as a positive balance is necessary to use our services.
+A request for refund may be treated as a request for account closure as a positive balance may be necessary to use our services in certain cases.
 To prevent frauds, refunds are available only on the payment method used for the last payment to your EMPAYG Account.

 In case of an unauthorised payment or mistake due to our error, we shall at your request refund the payment amount including all fees deducted by us.